GSA/open-gsa-redesign/CONTRIBUTING.md

 ## Where Contributions Go

-Submit contributions to https://github.com/GSA/open-gsa-redesign as pull requests to the `master` branch.
+Submit contributions to https://github.com/GSA/open-gsa-redesign as pull requests to the `dev` branch.

 ## Public domain